DmitrySharabin/mavo-firebase-firestore/README.md

 ![](https://dmitrysharabin.github.io/mavo-firebase-firestore/images/step_4a_2.png)

 3. Review the messaging about securing your data using security rules.
-Choose the mode you want to start with.
+Choose the mode you want to start in.

 ![](https://dmitrysharabin.github.io/mavo-firebase-firestore/images/step_4a_3.png)